 The criteria for membership of the Council are outlined in Sections 8 to 11 of the Health Research Council Act 1990 and as amended by the Health Research Council Amendment Act 1991.
 Sections 6, 31 and 34 of the Act sets out the statutory responsibilities of the HRC, which relate to the functions of the Council, consideration of applications, and liaisons with other organisations.

-Dr Lester Levy, CNZM, MBBCH, MBA, FNZIM, is the appointed chairman of Auckland Transport as well as the Auckland and Waitemata District Health Boards.
-He is the Independent Chairman of Tonkin & Taylor and the foundation Head of the New Zealand Leadership Institute at the University of Auckland and Professor (Adjunct) of Leadership at the University of Auckland Business School.
+Dr Lester Levy, CNZM, MBBCH, MBA, FNZIM, is the appointed chairman of Auckland Transport as well as the Auckland, Waitemata and Counties Manukau District Health Boards.
+He is the Independent Chairman of Tonkin & Taylor and Professor (Adjunct) of Leadership at the University of Auckland Business School.

 Lester is a graduate of Medicine and an MBA and has extensive management and governance experience in both the public and private sectors.
 He has been chief executive of South Auckland Health (now Counties Manukau District Health Board), the New Zealand Blood Service and the MercyAscot group of hospitals (of which he was a founder).
 His previous governance experience includes roles as Chairman of Boards of Directors in the domains of private healthcare, biotechnology and film and television production.
 Lester is best known for leading a number of organisational performance transformations as a Chief Executive, entrepreneur and Chairman, in both the public and private sectors.